kneasle/kneasle.github.io/content/project/this-site.md

 are many, many, many general-purpose site generators.
 However, as described above, this site is built by a small TypeScript script hosted using [Deno](https://deno.land).

-The resulting HTML/JS/CSS is then hosted on GitHub pages.
+The resulting HTML/JS/CSS is then hosted on GitHub pages and I use GitHub action to automatically update the hosted site every time the source code changes.